 PHOTOGRAPHY

 Ayeh Khalatbari was our photographer and we couldn’t have asked for anyone better.
-She traveled with us all the way to Mozambique and spent 5 days with us there.
+She travelled with us to Mozambique and spent 5 days with us there.
 Besides her amazing photographic talent, she is truly one of the kindest and most gentle humans I have ever met.
 She has the most beautiful energy about her.
 She is a true light-worker in this world and we feel so lucky to have used her because we also made a wonderful friend.

 FLOWERS & BOUQUETS

 We didn’t have any flowers on our table (only a few foraged pods and seeds).
-My bouquet was made by Lush in Cape town, and traveled all the way to Mozambique with my in a box between my clothes!
+My bouquet was made by Lush in Cape Town, and travelled all the way to Mozambique with me in a box between my clothes!

 WEDDING CAKE